Viscously Stirring Particle Disks into Lorentzians and Gaussians to Infer Dynamical and Collisional Masses (ARKS XIII): Theory of vertical stirring

 We consider here the possibility that collisionally eroding some of the big body stirrers can feed the observable small body cascade.
 By ``eroding'' we mean that only a small fraction of the mass in a given pair of colliding big bodies will be released as debris.
-In the allowed parameter space in Fig.~\ref{fig:locus}, big body collisions are gravitationally focussed: the velocity at impact equals the mutual surface escape velocity.
-Assuming the big bodies are big enough to be held together by their own internal gravity (as opposed to their ``strength'' in intermolecular bonds), such strongly focussed collisions result predominantly in mergers, i.e. accretion.
-Only a small fraction $f_{\rm debris}$ of the colliding mass escapes as ejecta; as the impact angle ranges from 0$^\circ$ (head-on collisions) to 90$^\circ$ (grazing), $f_{\rm debris}$ varies from $\sim$10\% to 0 (e.g.~\citealt{emsenhuber20}, their Figure 5, right panel).
+In the allowed parameter space in Fig.~\ref{fig:locus}, big body collisions are gravitationally focussed: the velocity at impact is comparable if not equal to the mutual surface escape velocity.
+Assuming the big bodies are big enough to be held together by their own internal gravity (as opposed to their ``strength'' in intermolecular bonds), such focussed collisions result predominantly in mergers, i.e. accretion.
+Only a small fraction $f_{\rm debris}$ of the colliding mass escapes as ejecta; as the impact angle ranges from 0$^\circ$ (head-on collisions) to 90$^\circ$ (grazing), $f_{\rm debris}$ varies from $\sim$10\% to 0 (e.g.~\citealt{emsenhuber20}, their Figure 5, bottom of right panel; \citealt{emsenhuber24}, their Figure 9b).

 The rate at which the big body stirrers collisionally inject debris into the disk is $f_{\rm debris} \times M_{\rm b,tot}/t_{\rm col}$ --- this formula holds even when $t_{\rm col} > t_{\rm age}$, which is the regime in which we are using it --- and can in principle match the rate at which mass is ground into observable small bodies in the standard cascade.
 Indeed three of the disks in our sample --- HD 197481 (AU Mic), HD 32297, and HD 15115 --- have been argued based on their scattered-light morphologies to contain the recently shattered remains of dwarf planets \citep{chiang17,jones23}.
 In this vein we present Figure \ref{fig:locus_Ncol}, which is the same as Figure \ref{fig:locus} except that it color-codes the allowed parameter space by the total number of big body collisions occurring within the system age: